jundalisay/sp/content/en/material/principles/part-3/chapter-08.md

 By going through the particle shapes, we realized that this is because the force particles have a positive direction or rotation.
 These then go into matter particles which have gaps of holes for them.

-{{< youtube liideRqRvV8 >}}
+{{< youtube EfY68Ni8oBQ >}}

-So the force particles are like male penises and the matter particles are like female vaginas.
+- The force particles are like male penises
+- The non-force particles are like female vaginas

 This then explains why the Vedics worshipped the penis and vagina as phallus and yoni worship, respectively.

 In fact, William Gilbert, who documented Earth's magnetism, calls the attraction as Magnetick [Coition](/research/gilbert/book-2/chapter-03) which means sexual intercourse.
-{{< /b >}}

 This is based on:
 - the Positive Force being called masculine Shiva or Yang
 - the Negative Force being called feminine Shakti or Yin

+{{< i s="/graphics/meta/lingam.jpg" a="Shiva Lingam" c="While the Taoists use the Yin-Yang symbol to show the perfect fit of male and female energies as a general view, the Hindus use the Shiva Lingam as more technical view" >}}

 <!-- This naming is also useful and intuitive for neutral charges which we call bisexual.
 A neutral or bisexual charge is produced when a male and female cancel each other.